How to Create a Luxury Bathroom Experience on a Budget

 - Solid plastic: Plastic bathroom partitions are durable, textured commercial bathroom stalls which can match your overall bathroom remodel.

-- Phenolic: Phenolic partitions are a mix of compressed paper, resin and manmade fibers treated for strength and durability, then covered in a decorative overlay.
-One Point Partitions offers phenolic partitions in nearly a dozen colors and finishes.
+- Phenolic: Phenolic toilet partitions are a mix of compressed paper, resin, and manmade fibers treated for strength and durability, then covered in a decorative overlay.

 - Stainless steel: Stainless steel is a popular commercial bathroom partition type.
 It’s anti-corrosive, anti-bacterial and nearly impossible to scratch, with its brushed stainless top coat lending stainless steel partitions an ultra-sleek and easy-to-maintain appearance.